cpp-lln-lab/bidspm/docs/source/FAQ.md

     ...
 ```

-then :func:`getFFXdir` will set the subject level folder to be named as follow:
+then {func}`src.stats.subject_level.getFFXdir.m` will set the subject level folder to be named as follow:

 ```text
 sub-subLabel